Text Us to Get Started!

 INTELLECTUAL PROPERTY LITIGATION IN TEXAS

-At Eldredge Law Group, our full-service IP practice offers Intellectual Property Litigation in Texas state court, federal courts, and administrative agencies.
+At Eldredge Law Group, our full-service IP practice offers intellectual property litigation in Texas state courts, federal courts, and administrative agencies.
 Our experienced litigators handle a wide variety of IP litigation, including patent, copyright, and trademark infringement.
-Our experienced litigators handle a broad range of intellectual property property actions at the state and federal level.
+Our experienced litigators handle a broad range of intellectual property actions at the state and federal levels.
 We handle copyright, patent, and trademark law, including USPTO Trademark Trial and Appeal Board proceedings.
-Protect your intellectual appointment and schedule a consultation in our Houston or Dallas office.
+Protect your intellectual appointment and schedule a consultation in our Houston or Dallas offices.

 ADD